mcgill-robotics-archive/planner-2016/README.md

 the kill switch to reset the robot back into idle mode.

 To generate the states, you need parameters from the param server, which are currently sent from a yaml file.
-The challenge now is the possibility of having to generate parameters for a state on the fly.
+Current challenge is fixing the weird concurrency issue.